andrescorrada/performance-curves/README.md

 # The Performance Curves Research Project: Ad-Tech Measurement for Everyone.

-If ad-tech measurement technology continues to be developed by the Big Four, 3rd-party ad-tech has already lost the ad-share war.
+If ad-tech measurement technology continues to be developed by the Big Four only, 3rd-party companies have already lost the ad-share war.
 This Open Source research project aims to develop further an additional measurement methodology - Performance Curves.
 Depending on who you are, you may like to think of them as either, "Ghost Ads